mickael-kerjean/filestash-website/_docs/faq.md

 - cookies are [http only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)
 - the data within your cookie is both encrypted and authenticated using state of the art cryptographic algorithms
 - various mechanism leveraging HTTP headers (HSTS, CSP, SameSite Cookie, X-XSS-Protection, X-Frame-Options, X-Content-Type-Options and X-Requested-With) to protect against an attacker trying to trick your browser into doing something nefarious
-- various other technics that are let to the reader to dig through the code
+- various other technics that are left to the reader to dig through the code

 Nothing is kept server side unless you use the share feature.
 In this scenario, Filestash persist an encrypted version of your credentials.